iliyan-trifonov/BlinkMeJS/README.md

 Pure JavaScript!
 No external libs required!
 Change text colors, images, transform objects, use multiple options!

-BlinkMeJS is a class for making blinking texts by switching between 2 colors or by using classes.
+BlinkMeJS is a JavaScript library for making blinking texts by switching between 2 colors or by using css class names.
 With classes and callback functions one can do more than a blinking text like moving/animating objects, etc.